jiabaoliu-015/C16/README.md

 ### 3. Sharing Progress

 - Go to **Share**.
-- Search for a friend or generate a QR code.
+- Search for a friend to send data to.
-- Accept or view shared stats.
+- Target friend can then accept or view shared stats.

 ---